 Senate Immigration

-Representatives also sponsor private bills for constituents in sympathetic cases where there are no remedies under the immigration laws.
+Senators also sponsor private bills for constituents in sympathetic cases where there are no remedies under the immigration laws.
 Senator Feinstein (D-CA) has introduced a number of private bills on behalf of our clients.
 The first one resulted in a green card for Guy Taylor, a Canadian who was orphaned at the age of 16.
-The second was for Mr. and Mrs. Cabrera.
+Another one was for Mr. and Mrs. Cabrera.
 Fortunately, our law firm was able to obtain permanent residence on their behalf through cancellation of removal.

 Our website contains Attorney Shusterman’s testimony before the Senate Immigration Subcommittee.